connorrothschild/v3/content/posts/svelte-and-d3.md

 ### Responsiveness

-By using Svelte's [reactive declarations](https://svelte.dev/tutorial/reactive-declarations), we can make certain variables  'watch' for state changes and update automatically.
+By using Svelte's [reactive declarations](https://svelte.dev/tutorial/reactive-declarations) (the dollar signs 💰), we can make certain variables  'watch' for state changes and update automatically.
 One huge benefit of this is that we can bind our scales to updating values such as the window width, and write minimal code to make our charts update on resize.

 ```jsx
 import { windowWidth } from "../stores/store.js";